lleck/lleck.github.io/index.md

 ---
 layout: default
-title: lecko! lukas!
+title: About Lukas Leck
 ---

-# Hello, I am Lukas
+# About

 Lukas is a media artist, musician and interdisciplinary designer.
 His works occur in the field of electronic music, activism and media analysis.
 After finishing his undergraduate studies in design he is now pursuing a master in digital media at University of the Arts Bremen.